daleathan/my-scripts/README.md

 Places menu.
 It has support for icons and filename truncation, the latter of which is configurable.
 You can also choose the maximum number of entries in the menu. - Depends: python, python-urllib3
+* **gkgetsecret.py** - So recently I got interested in storing my passwords in an encrypted fashion using GNOME Keyring.
+But for applications that don't talk to GNOME Keyring I needed an easy way of getting the passwords out.
+This python script can talk to GNOME Keyring using libsecret and get the password (or other secret item) from the default keyring for a given item description.
+There's no error handling as yet!
+It's only very simple. - Depends: python, python-gobject, libsecret
 * **gnome-screensaver-idlelock.sh** - I wrote this one when I was still using GNOME Screensaver 3.6 with Xfce.
 And I was doing that because XScreenSaver's DPMS timeouts conflict with xfce-power-manager's timeouts.
 It uses xprintidle